stiltskincode/svc-movie/README.md

 # Movie service

-Service collect movie from http://www.omdbapi.com and save into local database
+Service collect movies from http://www.omdbapi.com and save into local database.
+Also user can add comments to movies.

 ### Prerequisites